 Crypto asset investing is highly volatile and unregulated in some EU countries.
 No consumer protection.
 Tax on profits may apply.

 3. Ripple Is Currently Very Affordable

 The low price means that investors can acquire a relatively large holding with a comparatively small outlay.
-What’s more, at the time of writing, Ripple had sunk from its April high of $1.84 to $0.93 in May.
-This means that, as the market picks up following regulatory sabre-rattling from China.
-XRP has plenty of room to grow.
+What’s more, at the time of writing, Ripple had sunk from its April 2021 high of $1.84 to $0.78.
+This means that, as the market picks up following the meltdown at the end of last year, XRP has plenty of room to grow.

 In fact, most analysts are predicting a strong year ahead for XRP.
-DigitalCoinPrice, for example, believes that Ripple will recover well over the coming months, climbing to $1.51 by December.
-TradingBeasts also had a similar forecast, with XRP ending 2021 at a potential high of $1.53.
+DigitalCoinPrice, for example, believes that Ripple will recover well over the coming months, climbing to $1.46 by September.
+TradingBeasts also had a similar forecast, with XRP ending 2023 at $1.25.

 Read Also: Why is XRP So Cheap?